tock/tock-www/_posts/2017-07-05-talking-tock-24.md

 An ADC (Analog to Digital Converter) is a hardware controller that converts a continous analog signal, with infinite granularity, into a digital one that can be processed by a computer.
-ADCs typically operate in one of two modes: a single-shot mode that captures a single analog reading, and a continuous mode that captures an analog signal over time.
-For example, audio is often encoded as a 44kHz analog signal, meaning the analog value from a microphone needs to be captured every 22&muS;.
+ADCs typically operate in one of two modes: a single-shot mode that captures a single analog reading and a continuous mode that captures an analog signal over time.
+For example, audio is often encoded as a 44kHz analog signal, meaning the analog value from a microphone needs to be captured every 22μS.

 In order to support a wide range of continuous ADC intervals, an application needs to be able choose different clock sources for the ADC controller.
-For example, on the SAM4L, the main system clock struggles to provide sampling at frequencies sloware than 23Hz.
+For example, on the SAM4L, the main system clock struggles to provide sampling at frequencies slower than 23Hz.
 On the other hand, the choice of clocks is very hardware specific (microcontrollers don't have a standard set of clocks) so it's better if applications don't have to choose clocks explicitly, but let the kernel (particularly hardware-specific drivers) choose the optimal clock based